Alligator/jqawk/README.md

 ## `$` Variables

-If the input is an array, jqawk sets two variables in a pattern rule:
+If the input is an array, jqawk sets two variables:

 - `$` is the current item in the array
 - `$index` is the array index of that item